fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

         @param apiKey: Fujifilm SPA apiKey you receive when you create your app at http://fujifilmapi.com
         @param isLive: A bool indicating which environment your app runs in.
 Must match your app’s environment set on http://fujifilmapi.com.
         @param userId: Optional parameter.
 This can be used to link a user with an order.
 MaxLength = 50 alphanumeric characters
         @param images: ArrayList of FFImage objects.
-FFImage can be a local image (id, path) or public url (https://).
+FFImage can be a local image (path) or public url (https://).
 Supported image types are jpeg.
 A maximum of 50 images can be sent in a given Checkout process.
 If more than 50 images are sent, only the first 50 will be processed.

         The FFImage class has several constructors:
             Local image: images.add(new FFImage("https://someURLtoPublicImage.jpg"))
-            Public url: images.add(new FFImage(myLocalImage.imageId, myLocalImage.path))
+            Public url: images.add(new FFImage(myLocalImage.path))
         *---------------------------------------------------------------------------------------

         */